yesukarthik24/smartbridge-internship-project/README.md

 # 🤖 SmartBridge Internship Project

 ## 📖 Overview

-This project was developed during the SmartBridge Internship using **Google AI Studio**.
-The application demonstrates the integration of Generative AI with modern web development to provide an interactive and user-friendly experience.
+This project was developed during the SmartBridge Internship using **React**, **Tailwind CSS**, and **Google AI Studio**.
+It demonstrates the integration of Generative AI with a modern web application, providing an interactive and responsive user experience.

 ---

 ## 🚀 Features

 - AI-powered web application
+- Modern and responsive user interface
+- Built with React and Tailwind CSS
-- Built using Google AI Studio
+- Google AI Studio integration
-- Responsive user interface
-- Modern web design
+- Fast and user-friendly design
-- Interactive user experience
-- Mobile-friendly layout
+- Mobile-responsive layout

 ---

 ## 🛠 Tech Stack

 ### Frontend
-- HTML
+- React.js
-- CSS
+- Tailwind CSS
 - JavaScript
+- HTML5
+- CSS3

-### AI Platform
+### AI
 - Google AI Studio
-- Gemini API *(only if you actually used the Gemini API)*

 ### Tools
 - Git